Zurzar/PicsCreator/README.md

 **PicsCreator** is a desktop WPF application (.NET 8+) that allows you to generate images using **Stable Diffusion** entirely offline on your own computer.
 It supports **SDXL**, **LoRA**, **Image‑to‑Image**, **batch generation**, and includes a built‑in **AI prompt enhancer** (based on a local LLM) to create high‑quality prompts without manual effort.

+**Love Stable Diffusion but hate ComfyUI?** That is exactly the problem PicsCreator solves.
+While other tools force you to wrestle with Python, CUDA, terminals, node graphs, and endless configuration files, PicsCreator offers a clean, focused interface.
+You don’t need to be a developer — just download, point to your model, write your prompt, and generate.
+No painful setup, no complex workflows, no reading GitHub issues for hours.
+It’s the local AI image studio for people who want results, not a second job learning the tool.

 This project is designed for those who value privacy, speed, and full control over generation — everything runs locally, without cloud services.

 ---